Home > Analyses > Technology > STMicroelectronics N.V.

 Main Competitors

-There are 38 competitors in the semiconductors industry; below are the top 10 leaders by market capitalization:
+The semiconductor sector includes 38 competitors, with the table below listing the top 10 leaders by market capitalization:

 | Competitor | Market Cap. |